Proposed Land Use

 A cost-effective, two-level subterranean parking garage can be built beneath the park and support 200+ electric vehicle charging stations and 400 cars, including emergency and education vehicles.
 With entrances on 4th Street and exits on 5th, estimated costs range from $5 to $10 million, with 2-3 years to complete.
 Partial privatization could fund the project through space rental, making it a financially viable solution and a potentially smart use of precious Manhattan space.

-Our proposal aims to remain flexible, with the aim of serving a broad range of users, provide greenspace and a place for the community to connect.
+Our proposal aims to remain flexible, with the aim of serving a broad range of users, providing greenspace and a place for the community to connect in measure.

 1. Jane Jacobs, The Death and Life of Great American Cities, Random House, 1961, Chapter 2: "The Uses of Sidewalks: Safety", p.
 35.